AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 _Metric: Quantity over time._
 _Measure: Categorise and tally work items that a team works on broken into small, medium, or large chunks._

+### Size variation
 _Measure: How consistently sized are the work items in a typical iteration?_

 I'm personally in favor of small work items with little variation in size, when possible.
-This allows for more accuracy of definition and Readiness,  a higher 'completion rate' and feeling of productivity, better quality, and of course, better _consistency_.
+This allows for more predictability, ability to get the work 'Ready',  a higher 'completion rate' and feeling of productivity, better quality, and of course, better _consistency_.
 There are downsides, but these can be mitigated by well-intending, eager teams.

 ### DevOps
 **Commit activity** over a period is a short cut indicator towards developer productivity.
 Short sharp, small, and constant commits are indicative of a pragmatic, process oriented team.
 Several meaningful check-ins per day is good.